 A thermal mass flow meter measures the flow rate of gas mass based on the convective heat transfer of a heated surface to the flowing fluid.
 The components of a basic thermal mass flow meter include two temperature sensors with an electric heater between them.
 The heater can protrude into the fluid stream or can be external to the pipe.

-In the past, mass flow was often calculated from the outputs of a volumetric flowmeter and a densitometer.
+In the past, mass flow was often calculated from the outputs of a volumetric flow meter and a densitometer.
 Density was either directly measured, or was calculated using the outputs of process temperature and pressure transmitters.

 These mass flow measurements were not very accurate, because the relationship between process pressure or temperature and density are not always precisely known--each sensor adds its own separate error to the overall measurement error, and the speed of response of such calculations is usually not sufficient to detect step changes in flow.
-Most engineers are familiar with some of the many ways to measure volumetric flow.

 Mass flow meters operate either by introducing a known amount of heat into the flowing stream and measuring an associated temperature change or by maintaining a probe at a constant temperature and measuring the energy required to do so.

 Thermal flow meters provide high rangeability (10:1 to 100: 1) if they are operated at a constant- temperature-difference mode.
 Alternatively, if heat input is constant, the ability to detect very small temperature differences is limited and both precision and rangeability drop off.
 At normal flow, measurement errors are usually in the 1-2% full scale range.

 Thermal mass flow meters are used frequently in monitoring or controlling mass-related processes such as chemical reactions that depend on the relative masses of unreacted ingredients, such as recipe formulations, material balance determinations, and billing and custody transfer operations.
 As these are the most critical flow measurements in a processing plant, the reliability and accuracy of mass flow measurement is very important.